changesets/changesets/docs/prereleases.md

 When you want to do a prerelease, you need to enter prerelease mode.
 You can do that with the `pre enter <tag>`.
 The tag that you need to pass is used in versions(e.g. `1.0.0-beta.0`) and for the npm dist tag.

-A pre-release workflow might look something like this:
+A prerelease workflow might look something like this:

 ```bash
 yarn changeset pre enter next